FARMINGTON CANAL HERITAGE TRAIL; NORTHERN SECTION:

 Difficulty: Easy.
 Paved flat rail trail.

-To start along the Meadow Road Trail; From I-84, take exit 39 and follow Route 4 east.
+To start along the Meadow Road Trail in Farmington [Southeastern End] From I-84, take exit 39 and follow Route 4 east.
 Turn left off of Route 4 onto Route 10 south.
 Less then a mile on your right will be Meadow Rd.
 Go a short distance down Meadow Rd where an unpaved parking lot will be on your right just after crossing over a small river.
 This is the Conklin Nature Trail parking lot.
 There are two other parking lots further along this road if you wish to start closer to the start of the Farmington Canal Heritage Trail.

-To start from Phelps Road near the CT/MA border (Northern End); From Routes 10 & 202 in Granby, CT, just over the line from MA, take Notch Rd east and immediately turn left onto Quarry Rd.
+To start from Phelps Road near the CT/MA border in Suffield [Northern End]; From Routes 10 & 202 in Granby, CT, just over the line from MA, take Notch Rd east and immediately turn left onto Quarry Rd.
 Quarry Rd will travel east, then turn south.
 Turn left when you come to Phelps Rd.
 You'll travel underneath the trail and come to a small parking lot on your left.
 Map board, Bike Station and Porto-Potty located here.

 The Farmington River Rail Trail is a paved spur trail off the Farmington Canal Heritage Trail North which follows the abandoned Central New England Railroad line from Farmington to Simsbury, where it loops back into the Farmington Canal Heritage Trail North.
 This trail is currently divided into two complete sections.
 The paved Southern Section runs from Farmington to Canton, while the stone-dust/paved Northern Section in Simsbury travels through Stratton Brook Park.

 The Meadow Road Trail travels alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to the start of both the Farmington Canal Heritage Trail North and Farmington River Trail.
 There are three parking areas along the Meadow Road Trail, one just 0.4 miles shy of the Farmington Canal Heritage Trail.